OpenRailAssociation/osrd-website/content/docs/guides/contribute/conventions.en.md

 - Imports are sorted with [Isort](https://github.com/PyCQA/isort).
 - Python tests are written using [pytest](https://docs.pytest.org/).

-### Python

-- Use the [documentation example](https://doc.rust-lang.org/rust-by-example/meta/doc.html) to know how to phrase and format your documentation.
-- Code is linted with [clippy](https://github.com/rust-lang/rust-clippy).
-- Code is formatted with [fmt](https://github.com/rust-lang/rustfmt).
-- Rust code is tested files per files following these [recommendations](https://doc.rust-lang.org/book/ch11-01-writing-tests.html).

 ### Rust

 - As a reference for our API development we are using the [Rust API guidelines](https://rust-lang.github.io/api-guidelines/about.html).